diazale/topstrat/README.md

 * Minimum distance in the low dimensional space
 * Number of components (dimensions) to reduce to.
 For clustering, we recommend a value of at least 3.
 * Flag to indicate if the input file has headers
+* Number of ID columns in the data, e.g. FID and IID.
+These will be skipped on import.
 * Output directory
 * Log directory